-Translation:Ten big, black buses are parking in front of the house.
+Translation:Ten big, black buses pull up in front of the house.

 If the translation to English is "Ten big black buses are standing in front of the house" then why is the Hungarian sentence not "Tíz nagy fekete busz áll a ház előtt" ?
 From previous exercises it seems that "állni" can mean to "drive up or park", so combining this fact with elé , doesn't this imply motion (whereas the current accepted English translation suggests the buses are standing motionless in front of the house)?